btimby/wwb/README.md

 This library's goal is to make working with a web worker as easy as working with any JavaScript module.
 It aims to handle all of the complexities.
 You write a module that contains all of the functions you want to run in your worker.
 Along with all of the functions the worker needs to call in the UI thread.
 The `Wwb` class wil then build proxy functions for each function.
 Calling the proxy will invoke the corresponding function on the other side of the worker boundary.
 The class also starts the worker automatically.

 All function are converted to Promises, as their return values must be passed using `postMessage()`.
 The global init() function is called in the frontend and backend.
-There is also a foreground init() and background init().
+There is also a `foreground.init()` and `background.init()`.
 State is NOT shared between foreground and background.
 While `this` is available, you should take care because foreground and background have separate state.

 ```javascript
 // MyWorker.js